 In studying English, children develop skills in speaking, listening, reading and writing.
 It enables them to express themselves creatively and imaginatively and to communicate with each other effectively.
 At St Patrick’s, English forms part of the daily timetable.
 In English lessons, we aim to ensure that all children:

 Develop a range of speaking and listening skills through a range of activities, such as drama and role play.

 Read easily, fluently and with good understanding.
 They will have the opportunity to read a variety of genre and respond to different texts.
-The school uses the Oxford Reading Tree, Rigby Star and Rigby Navigator reading schemes to support reading in school.
+The school uses the Oxford Reading Tree reading scheme to support reading in school.

 Participate in daily phonics lessons in Reception and Key Stage 1.
 These lessons will help develop children’s knowledge and understanding of letters and sounds.
 The school uses the ‘Jolly Phonics’ and ‘Letters and Sounds’ schemes to develop children’s knowledge and understanding of phonics.

 Write clearly, accurately and coherently for a variety of contexts, audiences and purposes.
 Children will be encouraged to plan, draft and edit their work in order to improve it.

 Develop their knowledge and understanding of grammar, spelling, vocabulary and punctuation through a wide range of activities.

 Mathematics is important in everyday life.
 In school we provide opportunities for children to develop their mathematical skills knowledge and understanding through a range of problem-solving and investigative activities.
 Again, Maths is taught daily at St Patrick’s.
 In Maths we aim to ensure that all pupils:

 Become fluent in the essentials of mathematics, through varied and frequent practice with increasingly complex problems over time

 Develop conceptual understanding and the ability to recall and apply knowledge rapidly and accurately